researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

                     isDirty: true|false //default is false, whether or not the currently stored petriNetData is (assumed to be) not correct anymore
                },
                isLoadingAgreementData: true|false, //default is false, whether or not the agreementData has been loaded,
-               isLoadingPetriNetData: true|false, //default is false, whether or not the petriNetData has been loaded,
                isLoading: true|false, //default is false, whether or not this connection is currently loading itself (similar to the isLoading in the need)
                showAgreementData: true|false // default is false, whether or not the agreementDataPanel is active
                showPetriNetData: true|false // defautl is false, whether or not the petriNetDataPanel is active